Frequently Asked Questions

 Is what I share with my therapist confidential?

-All information that you share with me is private and protected by the Data Protection Act 1998.
+All information that you share with us are private and protected by the Data Protection Act 1998 and GDPR.
 There are only certain instances where it is not private.

 Exceptions to this include